 If you are lucky enough to own both a nice china cabinet and a nice set of china, you might want to know the best way to arrange your china for both display and storage.
-If you haven’t though about it all year, the big dinner is almost upon us.
+If you haven’t though about it all year, maybe a big dinner or special occasion is coming up.
 Looking for a little wow factor?

 An empty china cabinet can be very imposing.

 The first step is to choose a focal piece.
-In fact, any good design of a room, bookcase, or a cabinet usually starts with figuring out how to best highlight the feature.
+In fact, any good design of a room, bookcase, or a cabinet usually starts with figuring out how to best highlight the feature in your collection.
 In this case, the main dish platter was the largest item and the starting point.

 If you need to, be sure to reset the shelves before you start, based on the height of the plates and other tall items.
 Arrange plates on the plate rail on the rear of the shelves.